 Do you work a paid job while attending the University of Florida College of Veterinary Medicine?
 If not did you know of anyone who did?

-I’m still employed with the hospital I worked for in Orlando, and I work shifts over the holiday.
+I’m still employed with the hospital I worked for in Orlando during my UF gap year, and I work shifts over the holiday.
 I have classmates that work paid jobs on the weekends, some veterinary-related and some not.
 It’s definitely doable, but you need to manage your time and study habits well.

 Have you read or listened to anything worth sharing (doesn’t have to be Vet related)?